stanislavlia/dtsa5511_image_captioning/README.md

 ![example_dog](media/architecture.png)

 ## Training
+Given the architecture, we are going to minimize *Sparse Categorical CrossEntropy* between softmax output and ground truth token in a position.
+As a metric of performance, we employ - **next token prediction accuracy**.

+The training was done on a powerful laptop with embedded GPU - **NVIDIA GeForce RTX 4090**

-As I understood that the training procedure was going to be **computationlly intensive and long**, I prepared several python modules to make workflow more clean, maintainable and efficient.
+From the start, I understood that the training procedure was going to be **computationlly intensive and long**, I prepared several python modules to make workflow more clean, maintainable and efficient.
   - Model architecture (model.py)
   - Data preprocessing (data_processing.py)
   - Experiment tracking and saving artifacts (training_utils.py)